Choosing a home loan that’s right for you

 - Have a maximum loan amount that varies by county.
 Learn your FHA loan limit.

-Each FHA loan has two mortgage insurance premiums: an upfront premium of 1.75% of the loan amount, paid at closing; and an annual premium that varies from a low of 0.45% to a high of 0.85%.
+Each FHA loan has two mortgage insurance premiums: an upfront premium of 1.75% of the loan amount, paid at closing; and an annual premium that varies from a low of 0.45% to a high of 1.05%, depending on the loan term, the loan amount and the initial loan-to-value ratio, or LTV.
 This premium is rolled into the monthly mortgage payment for the life of the loan.

 The Department of Veterans’ Affairs (VA) has a loan program for eligible veterans, current service members, and surviving spouses.
 The loans are made by private lenders and guaranteed by the VA.